Corona brewer boosts stake in marijuana producer for $4B

 Constellation Brands Inc. said Wednesday it’s buying 104.5 million shares worth $4 billion in Canopy Growth Corp., boosting its stake in the company to 38 percent after its existing warrants are exercised.

 The companies said the investment is the largest one to date in the cannabis sector.
+Constellation originally invested in Canopy last October.

 Constellation will also get nearly 140 million new warrants it could exercise over the next three years.
-If it does so, Constellation will own a majority stake in the Smiths Falls, Ontario, company.
+If it does so, Constellation will own a majority stake in the Smiths Falls, Ontario-based company.

 Most Read Business Stories